List of conspiracy theories: Dead Internet theory

 The Dead Internet theory is the belief that the modern Internet is almost entirely populated by bots and procedurally generated content.

+Smartphones listening in on private conversations

+According to the theory, smartphones with microphones listen to private off-line conversations and use the data for targeted ads.

+5G misinformation

+Conspiracy theories about mobile phone technology have circulated since the 1990s, having historical parallels with 1903-era radiophobia.
+With 5G technology deploying in 2019, the same year that SARS-CoV-2 (the COVID-19 virus) was discovered, multiple conspiracy theories arose linking the two.

 Sports

 Boxing

 Boxing has featured in conspiracy theories, such as the claims that the second Ali-Liston fight and the first Bradley-Pacquiao fight were fixed.

 Shergar

 The theft and disappearance of the Irish-bred racehorse Shergar in 1983 has prompted many conspiracy theorists to speculate about involvement by the Mafia, the IRA and Colonel Gaddafi.

 Rigged selection processes

 The "frozen envelope theory" suggests that the National Basketball Association rigged its 1985 draft lottery so that Patrick Ewing would join the New York Knicks.
 Theorists claim that a lottery envelope was chilled so that it could be identified by touch.
-A similar "hot balls theory", promoted by Scottish football manager David Moyes, suggests that certain balls used in draws for UEFA competitions have been warmed to achieve specific outcomes.
+A similar "hot balls theory", promoted by Scottish football manager David Moyes, suggests that certain balls used in draws for UEFA and AFC competitions have been warmed to achieve specific outcomes.